The Girl Who Owned a City: Plot

 Lisa and her friends are approached by the "Chidester Gang", led by Tom Logan.
 Suspecting that Lisa has a source of supplies, Logan offers a food-for-protection deal, which Lisa declines.
 Unhesitatingly taking charge, she forms her block-long stretch of Grand Avenue into a militia, armed with guns, Molotov cocktails, and primitive weapons.
 When the militia proves unsuccessful at defending the "Land of Grandville" against "the fearful and cruel army of Chidester and Elm", and Lisa's house is lost, Lisa comes up with the idea of moving the "child-families"—and the entire contents of the warehouse—into the local high school, and transforming it into a fortress-city.
 Within the city, Lisa is the only authority, by virtue of the fact that she saw the abandoned high school and thought of moving there: this has earned her sole title to the "City of Glenbard" and everything in it.

 A year after completion, things proceed according to plan until Logan and his gang manage to stage a successful attack on Glenbard, during which Lisa is shot in the arm.
 Todd and Lisa's friend Jill rescue her, and Jill performs basic surgery to remove the bullet from her arm, dosing her with whiskey for pain relief.
 When Lisa recovers, they retake the city from Logan, who has meanwhile learned that conqueror and leader are two very different things.
-Glenbard's "citizens" have shown no sign of rebellion, or of preferring Lisa's leadership to Logan's (or vice versa), but Lisa lectures him into relinquishing control of the city to her.
+Glenbard's "citizens" have refused to work for Logan.

+When they learn Lisa is still alive, they leave the "city" in droves, to join her on the farm.
+Lisa makes several plans to recapture the city, but ultimately regains it by lecturing Logan into relinquishing control back to her.